-Section 5(g) Dental benefits
+Section 5(g).
+Dental benefits

-Important things you should keep in min nd about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage .
-The calendar year deductible is: \$350 per person (\$700 per family) for Standard Option PPO services and \$500 per person (\$1,250 per family) for Standard Option non-PPO services; and \$500 per person (\$1,000 per family) for Value Plan PPO services and \$800 per person (\$1,600 per family) for Value Plan non-PPO services.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. - The calendar year deductible is: \$350 per person (\$700 per family) for Standard Option PPO services and \$500 per person (\$1,250 per family) for Standard Option non-PPO services; and \$500 per person (\$1,000 per family) for Value Plan PPO services and \$800 per person (\$1,600 per family) for Value Plan non-PPO services.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • Be sure to read Section 4, Your costs for sharing works, with special sections for coordinating benefits with other coverage members who are age 65 or over.
-Al Note: We cover hospitalization for dental p exists which makes hospitalization necessa hospitalizations must be precertified by the ry to safeguard the health of the patie ent.
-Inpatient Benefit description You pay Accidental injury benefit Standard Option Value Plan We cover restorative services and supplies necessar to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from a PPO: 20% of the Plan's allowance between our allowance and the billed amount allowance and any difference between our allowance and the billed amount Dental benefits Standard Option Value Plan
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

+Note: We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+Inpatient hospitalizations must be precertified by the Plan.
+See Section 5(c) for inpatient hospital benefits.

+Accidental injury benefit You pay

+Standard Option Value Plan

+We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+The need for these services must result from an accidental injury.
+PPO: See Section 5(d) Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan's allowance Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount